ms-soil/biogeochem-processes/report-stats.md

     ## # ... with 5 more variables: `N2 fixation` <chr>, `CO2 fluxes` <chr>, `N2O
     ## #   fluxes` <chr>, `CH4 fluxes` <chr>, `soil temp` <chr>

-Let' shorten our variables a little bit and take out the blanks in the names:
+Let’ shorten our variables a little bit and take out the blanks in the
+names:

 ``` r
 names(d)